rike14/cardapio-java-react/README.md

 ## <h2 id="about">📃 About The Project </h2>

-- Digital Menu Home Page;
+- Digital Menu home page;
 - Add a new product;
-- Toasts and notifications;
+- Notifications using Toasty;
-- Backend and database run in container with Docker.
+- Database running in container with Docker.

 ## Next steps to do in the project:
 - Login;
 - User only read information if not logged in;
-- Edit existing product;
+- Edit existing product information if the user is logged in;
-- Delete existing product;
+- Delete existing product if the user is logged in;
 - Loading.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>